 A course in the fundamental managerial skills of decision and negotiation, based on advanced research in economic and behavioural research, and on active teaching through simulations and case analyses.
 The decision and negotiation problems addressed range from investments to buyer-seller relations, from industrial relations to inter-firm alliances.

-- Negotiation.
+- When to negotiate.
 Types of conflict of interests and negotiation structures.
 Types of negotiation strategies.
 How to improve agreements.
-Culture and power in negotiations.
+Negotiation power and Fairness.
 Multi-party negotiations.

-- Field mini project to be conducted in teams of max 3 members, analyzing a real situation with the tools learned in the course, to be discussed in an individual oral colloquium in an official exam session (10 points)
+- Field mini projects, analyzing a real situation with the tools learned in the course, to be discussed in an individual oral colloquium in an official exam session (10 points).

 - Final test on the adopted books and readings.
-Mix of definitional and applied questions; structured-interview-like responses.
+Mix of definitional and applied questions; structured-interview-like responses (20 points).

-- Selected articles on decision making (available on Library Course Reserve).
+- Selected readings on decision making (available on Library Course Reserve).